Risk Factors Dashboard

 Ashland relies on the patent, trademark, trade secret and copyright laws of the United States and other countries to protect its intellectual property rights.
 The laws of some countries may not protect Ashland’s intellectual property rights to the same extent as the laws of the United States.
 Failure of foreign countries to have laws to protect Ashland’s intellectual property rights or an inability to effectively enforce such rights in foreign countries could result in the loss of valuable proprietary information, which could have an adverse effect on Ashland’s business and results of operations.

 Ashland also has substantial intellectual property associated with its know-how and trade secrets that are not protected by patent or copyright laws.
-Ashland protects these rights by entering into confidentiality and non-disclosure agreements with most of its employees and with third parties.
-There can be no assurance that such agreements will not be breached or that Ashland will be able to effectively enforce them.
-In addition, Ashland’s trade secrets and know-how may be improperly obtained by other
+Ashland’s confidentiality and non-disclosure agreements with its employees and third parties may be breached or may not be effectively enforced.
+In addition, Ashland’s trade secrets and know-how may be improperly obtained by other means, such as a breach of Ashland’s information technologies security systems or direct theft.
+In addition, Ashland’s trade secrets and know-how may be improperly obtained by other 18 means, such as a breach of Ashland’s information technologies security systems or direct theft.
+Any unauthorized disclosure of any of Ashland’s material know-how or trade secrets could adversely affect Ashland’s business and results of operations.

 Risks Related to Legal and Regulatory Compliance and Litigation